abhishekkumar369/Process-Schedular/README.md

 # Features
-(a) Algorithm Selection: Choose from a variety of scheduling algorithms, including:
+- Algorithm Selection: Choose from a variety of scheduling algorithms, including:
-    ->FCFS (First-Come, First-Served)
+    - FCFS (First-Come, First-Served)
-    ->SJF (Shortest Job First)
+    - SJF (Shortest Job First)
-    ->SRTF (Shortest Remaining Time First)
+    - SRTF (Shortest Remaining Time First)
-    ->Priority Scheduling
+    - Priority Scheduling
-    ->Round Robin (with dynamic time quantum)
+    - Round Robin (with dynamic time quantum)

-(b) Process Creation: Easily input process details such as arrival time, burst time, and priority.
+- Process Creation: Easily input process details such as arrival time, burst time, and priority.
-(c) Gantt Chart Visualization: Visual representation of the scheduling process, showcasing the execution order of processes over time.
+- Gantt Chart Visualization: Visual representation of the scheduling process, showcasing the execution order of processes over time.
-(c) Time Quantum: For Round Robin scheduling, dynamically set the time quantum.
+- Time Quantum: For Round Robin scheduling, dynamically set the time quantum.
-(d) Responsive Design: Ensures usability across different devices and screen sizes.
+- Responsive Design: Ensures usability across different devices and screen sizes.
-(e) Interactive UI: Intuitive interface with real-time updates and clear visual feedback.
+- Interactive UI: Intuitive interface with real-time updates and clear visual feedback.

 # Technologies Used
-   ->HTML: Structuring the content and layout of the application.
+   - HTML: Structuring the content and layout of the application.
-   ->CSS: Styling the application with a focus on a deep blue theme, ensuring a visually appealing design.
+   - CSS: Styling the application with a focus on a deep blue theme, ensuring a visually appealing design.
-   ->JavaScript: Implementing the logic for scheduling algorithms and dynamic interactions.
+   - JavaScript: Implementing the logic for scheduling algorithms and dynamic interactions.

 # Usage
-   ->Select Scheduling Algorithm: Use the interface to select your desired scheduling algorithm from the options provided.
+   - Select Scheduling Algorithm: Use the interface to select your desired scheduling algorithm from the options provided.
-   ->Create Processes: Enter the details for each process, including arrival time, burst time, and priority (if applicable).
+   - Create Processes: Enter the details for each process, including arrival time, burst time, and priority (if applicable).
-   ->Execute: Click the "Execute" button to visualize the scheduling process and view the Gantt chart.
+   - Execute: Click the "Execute" button to visualize the scheduling process and view the Gantt chart.

 # Future Enhancements
-  ->Additional Algorithms: Implementing more advanced scheduling algorithms.
+  - Additional Algorithms: Implementing more advanced scheduling algorithms.
-  ->Detailed Statistics: Providing detailed statistics and performance metrics for each scheduling simulation.
+  - Detailed Statistics: Providing detailed statistics and performance metrics for each scheduling simulation.
-  ->User Authentication: Adding user accounts to save and load scheduling scenarios.
+  - User Authentication: Adding user accounts to save and load scheduling scenarios.
-  ->Advanced Visualization: Improving the Gantt chart with more interactive and informative features.
+  - Advanced Visualization: Improving the Gantt chart with more interactive and informative features.

 # License
 This project is licensed under the MIT License.
 See the LICENSE file for details.